Removing Installing Light Seals

 I cannot say this loud enough in this sentence.
 RESIST the temptation to insert a screwdriver or ? and carefully attempt to straighten the bend in the door channel.
 Many camera bodies are cast aluminum and some are plastic.
 You will break off the casting before you believe you have put any pressure on the channel.
 Lesson learned from experience.

-If working on an RB/RZ back and inserts, I remove the top and bottom covers.
+If working on an RB/RZ backs and inserts, I remove the top and bottom covers.

 Using water to delay the adhesive